Disorderly Conduct and Public Intoxication

 Disorderly Conduct State Law Example: California

-To get an idea of the kind of behavior that might be covered under disorderly conduct statutes, check out this excerpt from California's Penal Code (Section 647), which defines the crime of disorderly conduct in California:
+To get an idea of some of the kind of behavior that might be covered under disorderly conduct statutes, check out this excerpt from California's Penal Code (Section 647):

 647. Every person who commits any of the following acts is guilty of disorderly conduct, a misdemeanor: